Trump to block U.S. downloads of TikTok, WeChat on Sunday | Technology

 Commerce is also barring additional technical transactions with WeChat starting Sunday that will significantly reduce the usability and functionality of the app in the United States.
 The order bars data hosting within the United States for WeChat, content delivery services and networks that can increase functionality and internet transit or peering services.

 "What immediately is going to happen is users are going to experience a lag or lack of functionality," a senior Commerce official said of WeChat users.
 "It may still be usable but it is not going to be as functional as it was."
-There may be sporadic outages as well, the official said.
 Commerce will bar the same set of technical transactions for TikTok, but that will not take effect until Nov.
 12.

 Commerce will not penalize people who use TikTok or WeChat in the United States.
 The order does not bar data storage within the United States for WeChat or TikTok.